 If you're heading off on a road trip, then it pays to be prepared.
 While it's vital that you ensure that the car is mechanically sound, there are also a number of other preparations that you need to make for the journey.
 Carrying a first aid kit is very important, particularly if you are going to be driving long distances in remote areas.
-Be prepared and think about what to bring in your DCH Toyota of Simi Valley road trip first aid kit.
+Be prepared and think about what to bring in your road trip first aid kit with this guide from DCH Toyota of Simi Valley.

 Items to keep wounds clean.
 Getting a wound clean and keeping it that way is critical to preventing infection.
 On a road trip, it may be some time before you get to a medical professional.
 Carry disposable latex gloves so that the person administering the wound doesn't contaminate it.
 Antiseptic hand wipes ensure that you can make hands and other objects sterile.
 Pack saline solution to rinse a wound clean, and triple-antibiotic ointment to apply to certain wounds to keep infection at bay.